Terms of Reference

-The Faculty is governed by a Trustee Board.
-Members of the Board, as trustees, have the ultimate legal responsibility for the Faculty.
+The Faculty of Clinical Informatics (FCI) is governed by a Trustee Board.
+As Trustees, Members of the Board have the ultimate legal responsibility for the Faculty.

-Council, which reports to the Trustee Board, has delegated responsibility for the practice of clinical informatics as a profession, which includes all the professional, clinical and educational functions of the Faculty.
+The Trustee Board has delegated to Council the responsibility for the practice of clinical informatics as a profession, which includes all the professional, clinical and educational functions of the Faculty.

 A Chartered Accountant recently retired from a lifetime career with the professional services firm PricewaterhouseCoopers.
 Bill learned the value of data and good information when investigating businesses for clients and had extensive involvement in developing large IT systems for the firm, both in the UK and globally.
 Latterly he focussed on risk management and on corporate and auditor regulation, becoming the Ethics Partner for the PricewaterhouseCoopers.
 He has also previously been Treasurer, and then Chair, of a disabled adult training organisation.
 With parents and grandparents having been medics and nurses, Bill has always been interested in and passionate about the NHS.

-Dr Williams is a past chair of the Joint GP IT Committee and was previously clinical adviser to PRIMIS+ and more recently national clinical safety lead to the GP2GP record transfer project, which has led to the safe transfer of the full electronic patient record now being the norm in England, when patients change practices.
+Dr Williams is a past chair of the Joint GP IT Committee and was previously clinical adviser to PRIMIS+ and more recently national clinical safety lead to the GP2GP record transfer project which has led to the safe transfer of the full electronic patient record now being the norm in England when patients change practices.